nodeca/pica/README.md

   to restrict peak memory use.
 Default 1024.
 - __features__ - list of features to use.
 Default is `[ 'js', 'wasm', 'ww' ]`.
 Can be `[ 'js', 'wasm', 'cib', 'ww' ]`
   or `[ 'all' ]`.
-Note, `cib` is buggy in Chrome and not supports default `mks2013` filter.
+Note, `cib` is buggy in Chrome and does not support the default `mks2013` filter.
-- __idle__ - cache timeout, ms. Webworkers create is not fast.
+- __idle__ - cache timeout, ms. Creating webworkers is not fast, so this option allows reusing them effectively.
-  This option allow reuse webworkers effectively.
 Default 2000.
 - __workerURL__ - URL for `pica_worker.js` when using split builds
   (`pica_main.js` / `pica_main.mjs`) with `ww` enabled.
 Full builds
   (`pica.js` / `pica.mjs`) include worker code and do not need this option.